TheOtherRolesAU/TheOtherRoles/README.md

 - The mark on the marked player will reset after a meeting or after using the ability to kill the marked player.
 Performing a normal kill will **NOT** reset the mark
 - If the Ninja tries to kill a shielded player (e.g. Medic shield, Shield last game first kill ), the kill will not be performed
 - If the Ninja tries to kill the Time Master while the shield is active, the Ninja won't teleport to the players position, but the Time Master shield will still be activated
+- If the marked target is on a different floor on Submerged, the arrow will always point to the elevator

 ### Game Options
 | Name | Description |